mbabynames search ✿

 Darragh Anthony

-Darragh carries the meaning "noble and strong" while Anthony brings "priceless".
+Darragh carries the meaning "oak tree" while Anthony brings "priceless".
 Said together, Darragh Anthony has both weight and warmth.
 Darragh is 2 syllables.
 Anthony at 3 adds length and rhythm.

 Darragh Daniel